swcarpentry/board/membership.md

     In return, the SCF:

     a.
-Invites the Partner to appoint a representative to its Advisory Council.
+Invites the Affiliate to appoint a representative to its Advisory Council.

     b.
 Reserves 2 seats in each online offering of the instructor